How to substitute milk in pancakes?

 ALMOND MILK

 Almond milk is also a great replacement for milk and is one of the most used milk substitutes for cooking and baking.
 It’s also widely used with coffee.
-I find that it’s taste won’t interfere with any type of pancake recipe.
+I find that its taste won’t interfere with any type of pancake recipe.

 Also, almond milk is a good source of calcium.
 You can use almond milk in the same proportions as regular milk in your pancake recipes keeping the ratio 1: 1.